-The 15-day Pchum Ben holiday period culminates in Pchum Ben Day on 8 October 2018 and a three-day national holiday, which this year take place from 8-10 October in 2018.
-Many businesses close during this period, re-opening on 11 October, although individual business hours can vary dramatically.
+This year, the 15-day Pchum Ben festival period culminates in Pchum Ben Day on 27 September 2019 and a three-day national holiday.
+Many businesses close during this period, although business hours can vary dramatically.

-While ceremonies occur throughout the period, most of them occur over the Pchum Ben holidays when all Cambodians get time off work so they can travel back to their villages and hometowns and spend time with family — living and dead.
+While ceremonies occur throughout the period, most of them take place on Pchum Ben Day and over the three-day holiday when all Cambodians get time off work so they can travel back to their villages and hometowns and spend time with family — living and dead.

-We published the following account of our first experience of Pchum Ben in Battambang in October, 2013, soon after we moved to Cambodia.
+Annually updated, we first published the following account of our first experience of Pchum Ben in Battambang in October 2013, soon after we moved to Cambodia.

 Pchum Ben — Cambodians Feed their Ancestors During the Hungry Ghosts Festival